UCL-ARC/r-amr-epidemiology-ni/episodes/22-quarto.md

 ## Challenge 1

-Create a new Quarto document.
+Create a new Quarto document called "Data analysis with the AMR Package"

 Delete all of the R code chunks and write a bit of Markdown (some sections, some italicized text, and an itemized list).